EOEPCA/deployment-guide/docs/building-blocks/workspace.md

 The home page for `Workspace: ws-eoepcauser` opens.

 Select `Datalab (default)` to open the default session.
 This opens a new window with the Datalabs session.

-!!! note
-    First time this may take a little time whilst the session is created.

 Navigate between each of the tabs: